dakshgoyal5798/grocery-retail-gp-analysis/README.md

 This reads `data/item_wise_gross_profit_apr2026.xlsx` and regenerates every CSV in `/outputs` — the same tiered lists that drive the dashboards.

-## Deploying to GitHub Pages

-1. Push this repo to GitHub.
-2. Repo **Settings → Pages → Deploy from a branch**, select `main` and `/ (root)` (or `/dashboards` if you'd rather serve that folder directly).
-3. Your live case study will be at `https://YOUR-USERNAME.github.io/grocery-retail-gp-analysis/dashboards/index.html`.

 ## Tools used